Private Rented Accommodation and Pets

 It is an offence for a person in charge of a dog not to clean up when their dog fouls in a public place.

-If you own or are in charge of a dog you must ensure that the dog wears a collar at all times with the name and address of the owner on an attached plate, badge or disc.
+If you own or are in charge of a dog you must ensure that the dog always wears a collar with the name and address of the owner on an attached plate, badge or disc.

 All dogs must be microchipped and registered on an approved database.